Ali2374/AliWebsite/README.md

 - This template is a starting point.
 Replace images, add pages, or integrate a CMS as needed.
 - To deploy, upload the folder contents to your static host (Netlify, Vercel, GitHub Pages, etc.).

+Jekyll / GitHub Pages

+To use this project with Jekyll and GitHub Pages (deploy to `https://alitalib.com`):

+1. The repository already includes `_config.yml` with `url: "https://alitalib.com"` and a `CNAME` file set to `alitalib.com`.
+2. In your GitHub repository settings -> Pages, set the source to branch `main` (root) and enable the site.
+3. Add the DNS `A` records and/or CNAME for `alitalib.com` pointing to GitHub Pages as described in GitHub docs.
+4. If you want to use a GitHub Pages theme, set `theme:` in `_config.yml` and ensure compatibility.

+After Pages builds, the custom domain `alitalib.com` will be used automatically (DNS + Pages settings required).

 How to open from Git Bash (Windows)

 ```bash